games647/pwned-check/README.md

 * Read hash database from ASCII
 * Re-use allocations if possible - for example database reading only uses borrowed data
 * `fadvise` and `madvise` for UNIX based systems
+* Lazily parse the count column in the database

 ### Design